sfb1451/all-datasets/README.md

 datasets stored in various locations.
-This information can be used to obtain programmatic, fine-grained data access to the level of individual files, depending on the level of detail provided by dataset authors and on access restrictions.
+This information can be used to obtain programmatic, fine-grained data access to the level of individual files, depending on the level of detail provided by dataset authors, storage location, and access restrictions.

 This repository provides dataset information in two formats: